Object Inspector

 my_object.inspect(scope: :complex)

-# => "<MyObject[a2:2](DEFAULT_FLAG / *) !!!!WARNING!!!!
+# => "<MyObject[2](DEFAULT_FLAG / *) !!I1 | *!!
 Default Info | Complex Info | * :: Name>"

 my_object.inspect(scope: :verbose)

-# => "<MyObject[a2:2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!!!WARNING!!!!
+# => "<MyObject[2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!I1 | VI2!!
 Default Info | Verbose Info :: Name>"

-my_object.inspect(scope: %i[self complex verbose])
+my_object.inspect(scope: i[self complex verbose])

-# => "<MyObject[a2:2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!!!WARNING!!!!
+# => "<MyObject[2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!I1 | VI2!!
 Default Info | Complex Info | Verbose Info :: Name>"

 my_object.inspect(scope: :all)

-# => "<MyObject[a2:2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!!!WARNING!!!!
+# => "<MyObject[2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!I1 | VI2!!
 Default Info | Complex Info | Verbose Info :: Name>"

-# => "<MyObject[a2:2](DEFAULT_FLAG / *) !!!!WARNING!!!!
-Default Info | * :: Name>"
+# => "<MyObject[2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!I1 | VI2!!
+Default Info | Complex Info | Verbose Info :: Name>"

 ObjectInspector.configuration.default_scope = :complex

-# => "<MyObject[a2:2](DEFAULT_FLAG / *) !!!!WARNING!!!!
-Default Info | Complex Info | * :: Name>"
+<MyObject[2](DEFAULT_FLAG / *) !!I1 | *!!
+Default Info | Complex Info | * :: Name>

-ObjectInspector.configuration.default_scope = %i[self complex verbose]
+ObjectInspector.configuration.default_scope = i[self complex verbose]

-# => "<MyObject[a2:2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!!!WARNING!!!!
-Default Info | Complex Info | Verbose Info :: Name>"
+<MyObject[2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!I1 | VI2!!
+Default Info | Complex Info | Verbose Info :: Name>

 ObjectInspector.configuration.default_scope = :all

-# => "<MyObject[a2:2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!!!WARNING!!!!
-Default Info | Complex Info | Verbose Info :: Name>"
+<MyObject[2](DEFAULT_FLAG / AO1_FLAG1 / AO2_FLAG1) !!I1 | VI2!!
+Default Info | Complex Info | Verbose Info :: Name>

 Wrapped Objects

-If the Object being inspected wraps another object -- i.e. defines #to_model and #to_model returns an object other than self -- the inspect output will re-inspect the wrapped object.
+If the Object being inspected wraps another object--i.e. defines #to_model and #to_model returns an object other than self--the inspect output will re-inspect the wrapped object.
 The wrapper points to the wrapped object with an arrow (⇨).

 class MyWrapperObject

-include ObjectInspector::InspectorsHelper
+include ObjectInspector::InspectBehaviors

 def to_model